-The normally tranquil roads winding through the mountainous department of Boyacá have become the epicenter of Colombia’s agrarian strike over the last week as protestors block major highways and dump truckloads of tomatoes and milk onto the streets.
+The normally tranquil roads winding through the mountainous department of Boyacá have become the epicenter of Colombia’s agrarian strike over the last week as protesters block major highways and dump truckloads of tomatoes and milk onto the streets.
 Farmers protesting Colombia’s Free Trade Agreement with the United States and the price of fertilizer, among other economic issues, have succeeding in preventing the transport of agricultural products to the nation’s capital and in bringing Boyacá to a standstill.

 Residents of Tunja and Duitama, two of the department’s largest cities, describe siege-like conditions as inhabitants struggle to find fresh produce, meat, and milk.
 Most grocery stores have boarded up their windows and some people have resorted to looting.
 Now that the gasoline has run out, the streets are empty except for the military personnel and ESMAD, Colombia’s riot police, charged with establishing public order.

-The mayor of Tunja, the governor of Boyacá, and the local archbishop published an open letter to the director of the national police on Monday denouncing the violence perpetrated by ESMAD against unarmed protestors.
+The mayor of Tunja, the governor of Boyacá, and the local archbishop published an open letter to the director of the national police on Monday denouncing the violence perpetrated by ESMAD against unarmed protesters.

 If anything, the police are uniting the people of Boyacá behind the farmers.
 Sunday night more than 50,000 residents filled the main plaza in Tunja to bang pots and pans in a show of solidarity known as a cacerolazo.
 More cacerolazos took place Monday night in at least ten municipalities across the department.

 “At this moment a feeling of rejection of the state’s abuses is awakening,” says Julian López, a Tunja resident.
 “I’ve never seen so many people united for the same cause in Tunja.
 [At the cacerolazo] I saw people from all social classes.”